JonathanYiv/to-do/README.md

 * Projects
 * Projects have Tasks
 * Tasks have Titles, Descriptions, Due Dates, Priority Levels
+* Tasks and Projects can be modified and deleted
 * Data is stored in LocalStorage

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/todo-list).